Here’s everything we know about the ‘iPhone 7’

 However, by virtue of production lines, insider discussion and the occasional prototype going walkabout, the internet is already awash with rumours surrounding Apple’s next major iPhone.
 As it begins to stack up, we can get a pretty firm idea of just what to expect from Apple.
 Where there’s smoke, there’s an iPhone – right?

 For several years, Apple has hosted events at the start of Autumn (late September or early October) at which it has staged it’s biggest iPhone updates.

 Given that Apple only announced a minor handset update this March with the iPhone SE, we’d bet our entire office supply of biscuits (that’s a lot of biscuits) on there being in the first week of September – likely the 7th.

 It’s getting a new home button

-Bloomberg has word from "people familiar" with Apple's new iPhone that the home button will now use haptic feedback (a fancy term for "vibrations") to let people know how hard they're pressing the button.
+from “people familiar” with Apple’s new iPhone that the home button will now use haptic feedback (a fancy term for “vibrations”) to let people know how hard they’re pressing the button.